Large-scale Environmental Data Science with ExaGeoStatR: Introduction

 The typical inference for GRFs includes parameter estimation, stochastic simulation, and kriging (spatial prediction).
-Among these tasks, parameter estimation, or model fitting, is the primary and the most time-consuming one.
-Once the parameters are estimated, one can easily simulate multiple realizations of the GRF and obtain the prediction at unobserved locations.
-To obtain the maximum likelihood estimator (MLE), we need to optimize the likelihood function in \eqref{eq:likelihood} over $\boldsymbol{\theta}=(\sigma^2, \beta, \nu)^\mathrm{T}$.
-However, the likelihood for a given $\boldsymbol{\theta}$ requires computing the covariance matrix $\Sigma$ inside the likelihood function \eqref{eq:likelihood}.
-It is performed by the Cholesky factorization of $\Sigma$, which requires $O(n^3)$ operations and $O(n^2)$ memory.
-This implies that the standard methods and traditional algorithms for GRFs are computationally infeasible for large datasets.
-On the other hand, technological advances in sensor networks along with the investments to data monitoring, collection, resource management provide massive open-access spatial datasets \citep{Finley:2015aa}.
-Therefore, the unprecedented data availability and the challenging computational issues call for novel methods, algorithms, and software packages to deal with modern ``Big Data'' problems.
+Among these tasks, parameter estimation, or model fitting, is the most time-consuming.
+Once the parameters are estimated, one can easily simulate multiple realizations of the GRF or obtain predictions at new locations.
+To obtain the maximum likelihood estimator (MLE), we need to optimize the likelihood function in Equation \eqref{eq:likelihood} over $\boldsymbol{\theta}=(\sigma^2, \beta, \nu)^{\top}$.
+However, the likelihood for a given $\boldsymbol{\theta}$ requires computing the inverse ($\mathbf{\Sigma(\boldsymbol{\theta})}^{-1}$) and the determinant ($|\mathbf{\Sigma(\boldsymbol{\theta})}|$) of the covariance matrix $\mathbf{\Sigma}(\boldsymbol{\theta})$, and performing the triangular linear solve ($\mathbf{\Sigma(\boldsymbol{\theta})}^{-1}\mathbf{Z}$).
+The most time-consuming operation to compute the likelihood function is the Cholesky factorization for $\mathbf{\Sigma}(\boldsymbol{\theta})$, which requires $O(n^3)$ operations and $O(n^2)$ memory.
+This factorization is required to compute the inverse and the determinant of $\mathbf{\Sigma}(\boldsymbol{\theta})$.
+Due to the likelihood estimation complexity, the standard methods and traditional algorithms for GRFs are computationally infeasible for large datasets.

+On the other hand, technological advances in sensor networks along with the investments in data monitoring, collection, resource management provide massive open-access spatial datasets \citep{Finley:2015aa}.
+The unprecedented data availability and the challenging computational complexity call for novel methods, algorithms, and software packages to deal with modern ``Big Data'' problems in spatial statistics.